EquipableMC/SkEssentials/README.md

 # About SkEssentials

-SkEssentials was made to simply make your life easier for using features from SkEssentials in Skript instead of having to do it with Skript-reflect.
+SkEssentials was made to simply make your life easier for using features from Essentials in Skript instead of having to do it with Skript-reflect.
 You can put people in vanish, afk people, and more coming soon.

 # Issues/Suggestions